Sign In / Sign Out

 Undergraduate Journalism Students

-You can make an appointment to see an adviser by calling 602.496.5055 or by visiting the center.
+You can make an appointment to see an adviser by calling 602.496.5055 or you can book online.

 If you have a quick question for your adviser, you can send him or her an email.